AppPETs/developer-guidelines/ImplementationPhase.md

 For automatic data backups the backup mechanism SHOULD be within the enterprise domain, where the transmission of data occurs via a safe and tested channel.

 With regard to iOS, personal or sensitive data with corresponding file system attributes SHOULD be excluded from the automatic saving in the iCloud, and the user MUST be informed of this situation when no appropriate encryption is available.
-The exclusion takes place using the "IsExcludedFromBackupKey" function.
+The exclusion takes place using the `IsExcludedFromBackupKey` function.

 ### Cloud provider contact data (B2C)